For a Bernoulli RV. X with P(X)={p,1−p,when X=0when X=1, the binary entropy is defined as,

 N i.i.d. random variables each with Entropy H(X) can be compressed into more than NH(X) bits with a negligible risk of loss as N tends to infinity.
 Conversely, if you compress to fewer than NH(X) bits, you are almost guaranteed to lose information.

-there exists an encoding C such that the expected encoded character length L(C,X) satisfies,
+for an ensemble X, there exists an encoding C such that the expected encoded character length L(C,X) satisfies,

 H(X)≤L(C,X)<H(X)+1.